1and1/snmpman/README.md

 ------------

 This section gives some pointers about contributions to the snmpman project.
 The project is being developed by the community.
-Maintainer merge pull-requests, fix critical bugs, etc.
+Maintainers merge pull-requests, fix critical bugs, etc.

 If you fixed or added something useful to the project, you can send a pull-request.
-It will be reviewed and accepted, or commented on for rework by at least two [maintainers](https://github.com/1and1/snmpman/blob/master/MAINTAINERS).
+It will be reviewed and accepted, or commented on for rework by [maintainers](https://github.com/1and1/snmpman/blob/master/MAINTAINERS).
 Pull-requests are declined if a maintainer closes the request.

-We are using [LGTM](https://lgtm.co) to approve pull-requests.
-The pull-request is only accepted if two maintainers comment with ["LGTM"](https://lgtm.co) or ":+1:".